johnlobo/AmsThrees/README.md

-# AmsThrees
+# Heroes Clash
-Amstrad version of the famous Threes Game
+Amstrad version of the famous Dungeons and dragons game